 - MAOR219 Te Tiriti: The Treaty of Waitangi OR MAOR285 Oral Traditions and Modern Histories of Ngāi Tahu

 - Five courses chosen from these options, with no more than two courses in the same subject

-It also prepares you for policy making, working with iwi, and for work in educational institutions, heritage conservation, or any sector which requires a high degree of bicultural competency.
+A degree examining cultural heritage teaches you how history and culture has shaped everything we create.
+It prepares you for working with a variety of cultures, educational institutions, heritage conservation, or any sector which requires a high degree of multicultural competency.